kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-09-expose-workloads-multiple-namespaces.md

    curl -ik -X GET https://httpbin-and-function.$DOMAIN_TO_EXPOSE_WORKLOADS/headers
    ```

+   The call should return the code `200` response.

 5. Call the Function endpoint by sending a `GET` request to the Function service:

    ```bash
    curl -ik -X GET https://httpbin-and-function.$DOMAIN_TO_EXPOSE_WORKLOADS/function
    ```

-   These calls return the code `200` response.
+   The call should return the code `200` response.